St Joseph Hospital Nurse Anesthetist School is one of two CRNA schools in Rhode Island.

 An average nurse anesthetist salary in Rhode Island

-Rhode Island CRNA salaries range from $120k to $145k, which is below the national average.
+Rhode Island CRNA salaries are above the national average.

 Frequently Asked Questions